Treatments for CSID

 Enzyme Replacement Therapy

 Enzyme replacement therapy with Sucraid® (sacrosidase) Oral Solution offers a pharmacologic alternative to sucrose-free restricted diets.
 Sucraid® is the only FDA-approved therapy for the treatment of genetically determined sucrase deficiency, which is part of CSID.
-The basis for regulatory approval of Sucraid® was two clinical trials that demonstrated the ability of sacrosidase to significantly reduce breath hydrogen, which is a measure of GI symptoms in CSID patients when challenged with a normal sucrose-containing diet.5,6 In the clinical trial that quantified treatment responses, 81% of 28 children with CSID aged 5 months to 11 years became asymptomatic with sacrosidase replacement of sucrase; asymptomatic was defined as having no GI symptoms on 7 of the 10 study treatment days.6 In both studies, study participants who received higher doses of sacrosidase had fewer stools, a greater number of formed or hard stools, as well as fewer symptoms of gas, abdominal cramping, and bloating compared to those who received lower doses of sacrosidase.5,6 In a third clinical trial, conducted over a period of several years in 32 participants diagnosed with CSID, Sucraid® again demonstrated it is an effective option for the management of sucrase deficiency, reducing or eliminating the need for restrictions of dietary sucrose, as well as reducing or eliminating the symptoms of CSID in the majority of patients.7
+Two key clinical trials demonstrated the ability of sacrosidase to significantly reduce breath hydrogen, which is an indirect measure of sucrose digestion, which can correlate with GI symptoms in CSID patients when challenged with a normal sucrose-containing diet.5,6 In the clinical trial that quantified treatment responses, 81% of 28 children with CSID aged 5 months to 11 years became asymptomatic with sacrosidase replacement of sucrase; asymptomatic was defined as having no GI symptoms on 7 of the 10 study treatment days.6 In both studies, study participants who received higher doses of sacrosidase had fewer stools, a greater number of formed or hard stools, as well as fewer symptoms of gas, abdominal cramping, and bloating compared to those who received lower doses of sacrosidase.5,6 In a third clinical trial, conducted over a period of several years in 32 participants diagnosed with CSID, Sucraid® again demonstrated it is an effective option for the management of sucrase deficiency, reducing or eliminating the need for restrictions of dietary sucrose, as well as reducing or eliminating the symptoms of CSID in the majority of patients.7

 It is important to note that CSID patients generally have a reduced capacity for the digestion of sugars from dietary starches due to reduced isomaltase and maltase enzyme activities.
 Sucraid® does not provide specific replacement therapy for deficient starch digestion.8 Therefore, restricting starch in the diet is usually necessary in patients with CSID.
 The need for dietary starch restriction in patients using Sucraid® should be evaluated on a patient-by-patient basis.
 Consultation with a registered dietitian experienced with the dietary management of starch for CSID patients taking Sucraid® is available at www.sucraidassist.com.